grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-resource-handler.md

 The primary way for a data source to retrieve data from a backend is through the [query method](./add-query-editor-help.md).
 But sometimes your data source needs to request data on demand; for example, to offer auto-completion automatically inside the data source’s query editor.

-Resource handler are also useful for building control panels that allow the user to write back to the data source.
+Resource handlers are also useful for building control panels that allow the user to write back to the data source.
 For example, you could add a resource handler to update the state of an IoT device.

 ## Implement the resource handler interface